rin-kinokocan/SCGB/README.md

 using MinGW or Cygwin or something like that.

 If you want a ncurses version, you need `ncursesw` to build SCGB.

-You might need to copy `curses.h` of ncursesw and put it into `lib` directory.
+If you want a PDCurses version, configure CMake to set USE_NCURSES false.

-If you want a PDCurses version, create a directory called `lib` at the root of the project directory first.
+In case your compiler cannot find correct curses header, create `lib` directory on the root of this project.
-Then you need to put PDCurses static library and PDCurses header (`curses.h`) in the `lib` directory.
+You might need to copy `curses.h` of curses library you are using and put it into `lib` directory.

 SCGB uses ncurses by default.

 ## Build
 You can use CMake to build SCGB.
 Make a directory called `build` on the project root directory,